tsatria03/CookyCraze/docks/readme.txt

 Once you purchase and enable slots through the baking slots manager, production is routed through them instead, giving you finer control over how cookies are distributed.

 Ranking up.
 Reach new ranks by baking cookies.
-Every rank rewards you with coins, and milestone ranks unlock new features.
+Every rank rewards you with money, and milestone ranks unlock new features.

-The coin reward scales with your current rank, so higher ranks pay out more.
+The money reward scales with your current rank, so higher ranks pay out more.
-Certain milestone ranks also award bonus stat boosts on top of the coin reward, such as extra auto cookies or manual cookies.
+Certain milestone ranks also award bonus stat boosts on top of the money reward, such as extra auto cookies or manual cookies.

 All rewards and unlock ranks are fully configurable in ranks.table.